saildot4k/saildot4k.github.io/docs/misc/picfix.md

         ---

         ![Programmer Socketing](assets/picfix/Tutorial/Programmer_Socketing.png)
-        :warning: If your adapter is different, reference it's document or diagrams on its PCB where pin 1 of the PIC12F507 should plug into with the DIP8 adapter.
+        :warning: If your adapter is different, reference it's document or diagrams on its PCB where pin 1 of the PIC12F507 should plug into for the DIP8 adapter.

     -   Seat Jumper Settings